JosephLeger/Workflow_ChIP-like/README.md

 7. **Association Motif-Peaks :** This extra step can be launched to identify potential interactions between a factor and genomic regions.
 From peak calling results and a provided motif file, **HOMER** will generate a fully annotated peak table adding information to the peaks near which the motif appears in an additional column.

+*Supplementary scripts are also available in ./scripts/extra folder of this repository*

 # Initialization and recommandations
 ### Scripts